 11. Palm Grove in Elche

-The largest palm grove in Europe is located in the small Spanish town of Elche, in Valencia Province.
-With 200,000 palms, El Palmeral has been a part of Elche’s unique urban landscape for over 1,000 years.
-The origins of the Palm Grove of Elche date back to the 10th century when the Arabs relocated the city to its current site.
-You can read more about Elche and its palms in this post.
+Europe’s largest palm grove can be found in the charming town of Elche, nestled in Spain’s Valencian Community region.
+Home to around 200,000 palm trees, El Palmeral has shaped Elche’s distinctive urban landscape for over a millennium.
+Its origins trace back to the 10th century when the Arabs moved the city to its present location, planting the seeds for this extraordinary grove.
+You can learn more about Elche and its iconic palms in this post.

 12. The Zumaia Beach in The Basque Country